We use some essential cookies to make this website work.

 Contact the police on 101 if you suspect illegal activity.

 If you are not happy with how the charity deals with your complaint, contact the relevant regulator.

 Contact the Fundraising Regulator to complain about:

 You can also complain on behalf of someone else.

 Contact the Advertising Standards Authority to complain about:

-Report serious concerns to the Charity Commission, for example if a charity is:
+Complain to the Charity Commission if a charity is, for example:

 There is a different process for reporting serious concerns about charities in Scotland and Northern Ireland.